nodejs/node/doc/api/stream.md

 A [Duplex][] stream is one that implements both [Readable][] and [Writable][], such as a TCP socket connection.

-Because Javascript does not have support for multiple inheritance, the `stream.Duplex` class is extended to implement a [Duplex][] stream (as opposed to extending the `stream.Readable` *and* `stream.Writable` classes).
+Because JavaScript does not have support for multiple inheritance, the `stream.Duplex` class is extended to implement a [Duplex][] stream (as opposed to extending the `stream.Readable` *and* `stream.Writable` classes).